Web3XYZ/Readem/README.md

    * Random casting of NFT based on web3 and IPFS technology.

 # Get started with Readem
-   Currently we only have android version 0.1, ios version is Comming soon!
+   Currently we only have android version 0.1, ios version is comming soon!

    [Download](https://github.com/Web3XYZ/Readem/blob/master/release/readem.apk)